canjs/canjs/guides/getting-started-tutorial/application-foundations.md

 ## Constructors in CanJS

 Before we work with any of the objects in CanJS, it will be helpful for us to understand [can.Construct](../docs/can.Construct.html).
-We won't be working with can.Construct directly.
-However, many of the objects in CanJS are derived from can.Construct.
+We won't be working with `can.Construct` directly.
+However, many of the objects in CanJS are derived from `can.Construct`.
 Understanding it, therefore, will make it easier for you to understand the concepts we're going to cover.

-can.Construct provides a way to easily use the power of prototypal inheritance without worrying about hooking up all the particulars yourself.
-Without going into exhaustive detail, can.Construct contains a few functions we'll encounter frequently in other objects:
+`can.Construct` provides a way to easily use the power of prototypal inheritance without worrying about hooking up all the particulars yourself.
+Without going into exhaustive detail, `can.Construct` contains a few functions we'll encounter frequently in other objects:

 - Prototype